 The Center's ability to generate revenue or create new revenue sources is limited by social and economic conditions, state statute, Board policy, and private provider competition.
 The Texas Health and Safety Code defines the services to be provided by a Community MHMR Center.
 Legal protection does not extend beyond the services listed in the statute and those defined in the Center's Local Plan.
 There have been some modifications made during the last few legislative sessions.
 It is anticipated that these changes will increase flexibility for MHMR Centers in Texas.

-The projected revenue for FY 2016 is \$79,337,362.
-The following graph shows the various revenue sources comparing actual FY 2014 & 2015, as well as the budgeted amounts for FY 2016.
+The projected revenue for FY 2017 is \$85,951,990.
+The following graph shows the various revenue sources comparing actual FY 2015 & 2016 to the budgeted amounts for FY 2017.

 General Revenue